jreeves3/allsat-cadical/README.md

 allsat-CaDiCaL Script
 ===============================================================================

-in `allsat-script` is a script for using the CaDiCaL c++ API to extenerally enumerate satisfying assignments.
-This script can be moved into any version of CaDiCaL with ths ISAPIR API support.
+in `allsat-script` is a script for using the CaDiCaL c++ API to externally enumerate satisfying assignments.
+This script can be moved into any version of CaDiCaL with ths IPASIR API support.

 To make the script: